 It still works the same way behind the scenes.
 However, it’s been streamlined over the years to become more in line with the rank tier systems used in other competitive games like League of Legends and Overwatch.

 The good news, though is that you have the option to re-calibrate by choice once per season.
 Just don’t expect any drastic differences since re-calibration is based on your existing MMR.
 It’s unlikely to deviate much.
+Additionally, with the upcoming release of update 7.31, a new ranked season might be soon upon us.

 Here’s a list of all the Dota 2 ranks and their corresponding medals.
 We’ve also included a rough estimate of the MMR required for each rank.